 The land (or the sea in the case of 'Gaufrettes Normandes' and 'La Boulonnaise') plays a prominent role in communicating the link between product and place.
 Before the arrival of widespread automobile tourism, these products were intended to be preserved and transported, bringing the taste of terroir directly to the market stall or kitchen table.

 Many of these images play upon the idea of transportability.
 In the market photograph, we see the regions of the oysters clearly marked, and the words 'livraison à domicile'.
 The advertisement for shipping crates offers to deliver fresh oysters across Europe.
 Set along the seaside, a well-dressed couple samples huîtres (oysters) directly from the vendor, continuing to underline locality.
 We also see that the workers, servers or sellers are used to suggest authenticity or local flavour, adding appeal to the cosmopolitan consumer.

 The urban food market offers an interesting reversal of the concept of locality, as it provides a gathering place where all regional products can be found together.
 This marketing of the specific locations as ‘exotic’ is still present in the promotion of regional products today, where terroir remains as a powerful association with heritage and quality.
 The example of France allows us to notice similar motifs among late 19th and early 20th century European food and drink marketing, and to see how the return of the local appears today in both food advertisements and culinary heritage initiatives.

 Jenny L. Herman is a FWO Doctoral Fellow in Fundamental Research, Literary Theory & Cultural Studies at KU Leuven in Belgium.

-This blog is part of WEAVE – Widen European Access to cultural communities Via Europeana: a project funded by the European Commission under the Connecting Europe Facilities (CEF) aimed at developing a framework to link the tangible and intangible heritage of cultural communities.
+This blog is part of WEAVE – Widen European Access to cultural communities Via Europeana, a project aimed at developing a framework to link the tangible and intangible heritage of cultural communities.